 Whether you are new to real estate investment or familiar with the process, we recognize you may have questions about investing with ScanlanKemperBard.
 Below are some of the most frequently asked questions we receive.

-If you don't see the question or answer you are looking for here, please reach out to our investor relations team directly by contacting Margaret Hill at 503-220-2600 or email her at firstname.lastname@example.org.
+If you don't see the question or answer you are looking for here, please reach out to our investor relations team directly by contacting Margaret Hill or Jennifer Engelman at 503-220-2600 or email Investor Relations at firstname.lastname@example.org.

 ScanlanKemperBard (SKB) is a real estate merchant banking company founded in 1993 in Portland, Oregon (www.skbcos.com).
 SKB has acquired some 28.1 million square feet of office, industrial, retail and residential real estate totaling $4.12 billion in asset value, including over $1.43 billion of equity invested.
 The company has accredited investors from 32 states whose equity investments have ranged from $25,000 to $20,000,000, with high-net-worth and family offices typically investing from $100,000 to $500,000 per transaction.
 Institutional equity investments in SKB joint ventures have ranged from $10 million to $100 million per transaction.